CPD Accreditation, Professional Development & Trauma-Informed Mental Health Training

 Rise Through Lived Experience – Practical Tools, Real Healing

-Fynix Project is proud to be a CPD-accredited training provider, delivering trauma-informed mental health workshops and training across Widnes, Liverpool, Manchester, Greater Manchester, Cheshire, and the wider North West of England, with online delivery available UK-wide.
+Fynix Project is a registered CPD training provider with The CPD Group, delivering professional trauma-informed mental health workshops and workforce development training across Widnes, Liverpool, Manchester, Greater Manchester, Cheshire, and the wider North West of England, with online delivery available UK-wide.

 Our CPD Accreditation Status